Certain foods are in danger of disappearing from shelves

 Many customers have already noticed it during their weekly bulk purchases over the past few weeks: almost all groceries have become significantly more expensive since the outbreak of the Ukraine war and the problems with gas supplies.
 But rising prices for cheese, bread or sausage could be in Germany This is just the beginning: if gas becomes scarce, the production of some foods could be shut down for months.
 According to information from Bavarian Radio the first dairies are therefore already preparing for a crisis situation.

 The concern is actually not unfounded: should there be a shortage due to the gas crisis in Germany, gas could be rationed and given priority to protected consumers.
 This includes private households and the critical infrastructure.
 According to Klaus Müller, President of the Federal Network Agency, products and offers “that fall into the leisure and well-being area” could not be supplied with gas in case of doubt.
-In the meantime, the scenario had improved due to the fact that the operation of Nord Stream 1 was resumed.
+The scenario had meanwhile improved due to the fact that Nord Stream 1 was put into operation again.

-Less choice in the supermarket due to the gas crisis in Germany: manufacturers go into crisis mode
+Less selection in the supermarket due to the gas crisis in Germany: manufacturers go into crisis mode

 So there are no chocolate Santa Clauses at Christmas?
 Theoretically it is possible.
 In the cold months, not only the gas heating plays a decisive role, but also the food supply of the citizens.
 While Consumers in winter, probably because of the gas crisis in Germany, probably to the blanket have to reach for it, it is considered unlikely that they will go hungry.
 However, it could happen that there could be significantly less choice available on the supermarket shelves.
 As the Southgerman newspaper writes, there would already be gaps in the stocks of some retailers due to the Ukraine war and broken supply chains.